Substance Abuse Operations - Maywood Illinois

 Substance Abuse Operations - Maywood, IL

-Substance Abuse Operations is treatment center located at 308 South 5th Avenue in the 60153 zip code in Maywood, IL that offers medication-assisted addiction treatment.
-It accepts pregnant/postpartum women, court/judicial system clients and lesbian, gay, bisexual, or transgender LGBT into its treatment program.
-Substance Abuse Operations provides suboxone prescription, methadone maintenance and relapse prevention from naltrexone to adults and young adults.
-Some of the treatment approaches used by Substance Abuse Operations consist of relapse prevention, 12-step facilitation and motivational interviewing.
+Substance Abuse Operations is treatment facility located at 308 South 5th Avenue in the 60153 zip code in Maywood, IL that offers medication assisted treatment for addiction.
+It accepts people with HIV or AIDS, court/judicial system clients and lesbian, gay, bisexual, or transgender LGBT into its treatment program.
+Substance Abuse Operations provides relapse prevention from naltrexone, buprenorphine maintenance and suboxone prescription to young adults and adults.
+Some of the treatment approaches used by Substance Abuse Operations consist of anger management, motivational interviewing and substance use counseling.

 Address: 308 South 5th Avenue, Maywood, IL 60153